 OPTIMIZE TALENT VS COST CONUNDRUM

-Undeniably, having the best talent is one of the keys to achieving success and costs are generally not an issue for large corporates as they do a cost-benefit analysis for everything.
+Undeniably, having the best talent is one of the keys to achieving success and costs are generally not an issue for large corporates as long as there is a cost-benefit advantage.
 Yet, the large corporates outsource their projects.
 Why?

-The large corporates outsource mainly to bring in specialised skills and manage the costs of projects which may or may not be long term in nature.
-Often, they don’t hire resources for the projects or skills that will be required in the short run.
+The large corporates outsource mainly to bring in specialised skills and manage the costs of projects which may require different skills as the function progresses.
+Often, they don’t hire resources for the projects or skills that will require a different skill mix in the long run.